Vakasha Sachdev (@VakashaS) recently commented on ‘Live Tweeting Court Proceedings’:

 This debate is sure to gain further momentum.

 I am reminded of a scene in Infernal Affairs [2002, dir: Andrew Lau & Alan Mak] where a cell phone is used to send a Morse Code signal.
 GB’s efforts are laudable.
-But while encouraging ‘Live Tweeting’ we must not forget to assess the security threat those tweeting phones pose to the Supreme Court.
+But while encouraging ‘Live Tweeting’ we must not forget to assess the security threat those tweeting phones pose to Supreme Court.

-The Bombay High Court recently banned mobile phones and any other audio/video recording devices inside Courtrooms and said a violation of the ban would attract a contempt charge.
+Bombay High Court recently banned mobile phones and any other audio/video recording devices inside Courtrooms and said a violation of the ban would attract a contempt charge.
 Lawyers were exempted.
 Bom HC said, it would make no arrangements for safekeeping of mobile phones and that it would be litigants’ and visitors’ headache to find a safe place to leave their phone before entering a Courtroom.

 VS offered a similar solution, “to step up security to ensure that only those people allowed to take mobile phones in are able to do so” [See Box].

 Earlier in time, those engaged in pure Court Practice were discouraged to academically contribute to journals.
 It is hard to find articles written by Senior Advocates, when they were young and restless.
-Arvind Datar had exceptionally set a goal for himself to write a nationally known law book by his 30th birthday.
+Arvind Datar had exceptionally set a goal for himself to write a nationally known law book by his 30th Birthday.